42-AI/Python-Bootcamp-Corrections/correction_02.md

 ## Turn-in files
 ### Guidelines:
-A python package has to be constituted of the following files according to the file structure:
+A python package has to be constituted of the following files according to a similar file structure (one the two setup files is enough<>):
 ```
 ex02/
 ├─ LICENSE.txt      (mandatory for the exercise, recommended otherwise)
 ├─ pyproject.toml   (recommended)
 ├─ README.md        (mandatory for the exercise, recommended otherwise)
-├─ setup.cfg        (mandatory)
+├─ setup.cfg        (mandatory or setup.py)
-├─ setup.py         (mandatory)
+├─ setup.py         (mandatory or setup.cfg)
-├─ my_minipack/
+├─ src/
+|  └───my_minipack/
 │      ├── __init__.py
 │      ├── logger.py
 │      └── progressbar.py
 └── tests/          (not asked here, recommended otherwise)
 ```